UT-88. Using OS CP/M. Part 2/2.

 А!
 SEARCH (start address) (end address) (byte) (byte)

 Usually, the command searches hex codes, but if you put a search character in quotes, it will search the ASCII symbol.

 There are several commands in POWER to launch programs:

 1. Command GO reads a program from disk, loads it to RAM and launches it.
 It is convenient to launch programs that have to be run from a different address than standard 100Н.

 ХХХХН ― address to load a program from.

-2. Command JP allows to run a program, that is already in RAM, from a specified address.
+2. Command JP allows running a program already in RAM from a specified address.
 Exit from POWER happens after that:

 А!
 JP ХХХХ

 3. Command ЕХ is the same as the previous one but returns to POWER after that.